ethereum/ethereum-org-website/src/content/developers/docs/data-structures-and-encoding/index.md

 ## Prerequisites {#prerequisites}

-You should understand the fundamentals of Ethereum and [client software].
+You should understand the fundamentals of Ethereum and [client software](/developers/docs/nodes-and-clients/).
 Familiarity with the networking layer and [the Ethereum whitepaper](/whitepaper/) is recommended.

 ## Data structures {#data-structures}